Nähanleitung Cut-Out Bluse Noemi

 Your eyelets for the two buttons in the panel are ready.

-Since we haven't closed the side seams of the torso yet, it's easy to sew the panel on.
-Pin the panel to the body with pins and then sew 1mm (inwards) next to your auxiliary seam, so you can be sure that you will hit the ironed hem edge later when “stitching through” and thus secure it.
+This is what your right side panel looks like.
+Since we haven't yet closed the side seams of the torso, it's easy to sew on the facing.
+Pin the facing to the torso and then sew 1mm (inward) next to your auxiliary seam.
+This way, you can be sure that you'll also secure the pressed hem edge when you topstitch it through.

 Now the godet can be placed, right sides together, on the inner arm seam and closed with 1.5cm.